-Over 1,000 teachers from all over New York City are invited to make their selections at our event in early March each year.
+Over 1,200 teachers from all over New York City attend our event in early March each year.
 Hundreds of student, parent and teacher volunteers assist in all aspects of collecting and distributing the books.

-Project Cicero is a partnership of New York City parent and student volunteers, The New York Society Library, Vornado Realty Trust, and The New York Post, in association with Teach for America New York and the New York City Teaching Fellows.
+Project Cicero is a partnership of New York City parent and student volunteers, The New York Society Library, Vornado Realty Trust, and The New York Post.